nhm-usgs/prms/projects/README.txt

    Yosemite National Park, California and is described in the PRMS-IV documentation (Markstrom and others, 2015, USGS TM 6-B7).
-This sample includes script files to run one simulation using the ide_dist module and one using the xyz_dist module for precipation and temperature distribution.
+This sample includes script files to run one simulation using the ide_dist module and one using the xyz_dist module for precipitation and temperature distribution.

-3. acf: This sample model is for the Apalachicola-Chattahoochee-Flint River Basin the watershed above the Chattahoochee River near Norcross, Georgia and is described in LaFontaine and others (2013).
-This sample illustrates running PRMS to produce output from the nhru_summary module that is described in Regan and LaFontaine (2017), a statvar file that is described in Markstro and others (2015), and from the prms_summary and basin_summary modules that are described in the Release notes.
+3. acf: This sample model is for the Apalachicola-Chattahoochee-Flint River Basin above the Chattahoochee River near Norcross, Georgia and is described in LaFontaine and others (2013).
+This sample illustrates running PRMS to produce output from the nhru_summary module that is described in Regan and LaFontaine (2017), a statvar file that is described in Markstrom and others (2015), and from the prms_summary and basin_summary modules that are described in the Release notes.

-4. acfb_dyn_params: This sample model is for the Apalachicola-Chattahoochee-Flint River Basin the watershed above the Chattahoochee River near Norcross, Georgia and is described in LaFontaine and others (2013).
+4. acfb_dyn_params: This sample model is for the Apalachicola-Chattahoochee-Flint River Basin above the Chattahoochee River near Norcross, Georgia and is described in LaFontaine and others (2013).
 This sample illustrates running PRMS with a time-series of dynamic parameters input to the dynamic_param_read module that is described in Regan and LaFontaine (2017).

-5. acfb_water_use: This sample model is for the Apalachicola-Chattahoochee-Flint River Basin the watershed above the Chattahoochee River near Norcross, Georgia and is described in LaFontaine and others (2013).
+5. acfb_water_use: This sample model is for the Apalachicola-Chattahoochee-Flint River Basin above the Chattahoochee River near Norcross, Georgia and is described in LaFontaine and others (2013).
 This sample illustrates running PRMS with a time-series of water-use input to the water_use_read module that is described in Regan and LaFontaine (2017).

-6. Tazlina: A model of the Tazlina Basin in Alaske is provided for illustrative and educational purposes only.
+6. Tazlina: A model of the Tazlina Basin in Alaska is provided for illustrative and educational purposes only.
 The glacier dynamics simulation method is described in Van Beusekom and Viger (2015).

 7. sagehen_restart: This is the sagehen model described in sample problem 1 to demonstrate the use of the restart option with 16 simulations.
-The restart option is decribe in Regan and LaFontaine (2017) and Regan and others (2015).
+The restart option is decribed in Regan and LaFontaine (2017) and Regan and others (2015).
 The first simulation runs the entire simulation period from October 1, 1980, through January 30, 1984.
 This simulation provides results for the entire simulation period.
 PRMS is then run 15 additional